Why Red Hot Chili Peppers' Under The Bridge is Anthony Kiedis' most honest song

 Three years following the death of Hillel (after appointing John Frusciante as their new guitarist and releasing their Mother's Milk LP) the band set about writing their fifth studio album, Blood Sugar Sex Magik.

-Anthony Kiedis was clean during this period of time, and began to feel isolated from his bandmates - especially Flea and Frusciante, who still smoked marijuana together.
+Anthony Kiedis was clean during this period and began to feel isolated from his bandmates - especially Flea and Frusciante, who still smoked marijuana together.

 As he documents in his Scar Tissue memoir, producer Rick Rubin used to call him to check up on him and review his material.

-Kiedis was reluctant, thinking the song too gentle for the Chili Peppers- who still had a very energetic, funk-based sound.
+Kiedis was reluctant, thinking the song too gentle for the Chili Peppers- who back then still had a very energetic, funk-based sound.

 But, after singing the lyrics to Frusciante and drummer Chad Smith, the frontman recalls that they simply: "got up and walked over to their instruments and started finding the beat and guitar chords to match it".